Adriano (footballer, born November 1999)

-Adriano Firmino dos Santos da Silva (born 4 November 1999), known as just Adriano, is a Brazilian footballer who plays as a defensive midfielder for Portuguese club Santa Clara.
+Adriano Firmino dos Santos da Silva (born 4 November 1999), known as just Adriano, is a Brazilian footballer who plays as a defensive midfielder for Chinese club Wuhan Three Towns.

 Life and career

 Adriano started playing youth soccer at Resende FC in his native state, Rio de Janeiro.
 In August 2018, he moved permanently to Cruzeiro, where he started playing at the U20s.
 After several good performances at the U20 team, the then Cruzeiro's coach, Mano Menezes, moved him up to the senior team in March 2019.
 On 22 January 2020 he made his professional debut in a Campeonato Mineiro match against Boa Esporte.

+On 4 February 2026, Adriano transferred to Chinese Super League club Wuhan Three Towns.